debojit11/event_management_system/README.md

 # Event Management System

-[Live Site](https://eventmanagement.site/) - This is a live link to the site deployed
+[Live Site](https://eventmanagement.site/) - This site currently is'nt live

 ## Overview
 The **Event Management System** simplifies the organization and attendance of events, conferences, and gatherings.
 Designed for both organizers and attendees, it includes features for event creation, ticketing, and scheduling.